 Ecology has defined 24 source control areas.
 View the Source Control Area Map to read more about the work we've done in these areas.

-The short-term goal is to control sources sufficiently to allow the Environmental Protection Agency (EPA) to begin in‑waterway cleanup.
+The short-term goal is to control sources sufficiently to allow in‑waterway cleanup to begin.
 The long-term goal is to minimize recontamination of the river sediment and restore water quality in the river.
 However, finding and controlling sources is difficult in an urban environment.
 Even with aggressive source control, some recontamination will likely occur.

 Source Control Work Group